Simul Justus et Peccator.

 I don’t exactly remember the first time I heard that phrase, but it was probably, give or take, three years ago.
 God has used it to change my thinking on many issues regarding both my spiritual and physical life.

-Once I came to accept my life as “Simul”, meaning a person constantly wrestling with these two natures, it didn’t necessarily remove sin from my life, or make me “live a better life.”
-What it did do, was strongly remind me that if my faith is in Christ, the newer nature will always reign, even in the midst of all my struggles and most importantly, even when I lose a battle.
+Once I came to accept my life as “Simul”, meaning a person constantly wrestling with these two natures, it didn’t necessarily remove sin from my life, or make me “live a better life”, but what it did do was strongly remind me that if my faith is in Christ, the newer nature will always reign, even in the midst of all my struggles and most importantly, even when I lose a battle.
 Sure, I’d like to say I don’t take God saving me for granted, but I think that’s just one more thing that no Christian can attest to perfectly.
 Despite that, the new nature always reigns because it’s not our nature that is reigning.
 It is a nature alien to us, grafted onto us.
 It is one given to us to cover all our sins.
-When we mess up and we will and do, the gift of faith reminds us of that, if we let it.
-It reminds us that we can’t out sin God’s Grace.
-We can’t outpace God’s love for us, which is always keeping in step with us, even on our worse days.
+When we mess up and we will and do, the gift of faith reminds us of that very thing, if we let it.
+It reminds us that we can’t out-sin God’s Grace.
+We can’t outpace God’s love for us, which is always one step ahead of us, even on our worst days.
 This is what draws us back, encourages us to take a knee in sorrowful repentance.
 This is what strengthens us to shake our heads defiantly at our sin nature in the one time that we resist successfully, and for the next time as well.

 So again, I stand here.
 Simul Justus et Peccator.
 Simultaneously, Sinner and Saint.
 Always thinking about my condition.
 Always wrestling with the old, win or lose.
 But always forgiven by the grace poured out from the cross.